cchaglund/visreg-test/README.md

 ```bash
 npx visreg-test --run-container -f test-suite:Home
 ```

-Assessment with image previews will not work in the container - this must be triggered locally with `npx visreg-test -a` manually after the container has exited.
-This is just temporary, as I'm working on a web app which will be served from the container in order to handle this.

 Lab mode (i.e. headed Cypress) will still run locally (not in the container).
 If you try to run it in the container (i.e. with the flags `--run-container --lab-mode`) it will exit with an error message.